kriszyp/cobase/README.md

 ```

 ### Reduce
 This function provides efficient aggregation of indices, merging multiple values per index key with binary reduction.
 Without a reduce function, an index just returns an array of the entries for a given index key, but a reduce function provides a custom function to aggregate values under an index key.
-The `Reduced` class uses an `Indexed` class as a source, and aggregates the values of an index entry in `O(log n)` time.
+The `Reduced` class uses an `Indexed` class as a source, and aggregates the values of an index entry in `O(log n)` time using a tree/graph reduction algorithm.
 The `Reduced` class should define a source index, and a `reduceBy(a, b)` method that takes two input values and reduces them to one that it returns.
 The `Reduced` class extends the `Cached` class and can optionally include a `transform` method to transform the total reduced value.

 For example, if we wanted to compute the total estimated time of the tasks in project, this could become very expensive to recompute if there are large number of tasks in a project (`O(n)` after any update).
 However, a `Reduced` class can maintain this sum with incremental updates in `O(log n)` time.
 ```